 Thus was born the DPU, a term we invented back in 2017 while the industry was still focused on incrementally evolving NICs to be “Smart” and in providing lookaside offloads for a few functions that were too expensive for CPUs to perform.
 Fungible’s DPU architecture was developed from a clean sheet based on fundamental considerations of what type of micro-architecture it would take to process data-centric workloads in the most general way possible while providing the highest possible performance.
 Significantly, we did not start by evolving an existing approach.
 This would have imposed unnecessary constraints and resulted in only incremental gains.
 Subsequent experience with “Smart NICs” by customers hungry for solutions has shown this in a clear and compelling way: whether one executes a data-centric workload on an X86 core or an ARM core, the result is roughly the same—inefficient execution, as revealed by the number of instructions per clock (IPC) delivered by these cores staying well below 0.25.
 In sharp contrast, the Fungible DPU™ can deliver a sustained IPC of more than 1.5 per core on data-centric workloads.
 This is the advantage of starting with a clean sheet and focusing on the fundamentals of a problem rather than following an incremental approach.
 It is gratifying to see industry leaders finally acknowledge that there is indeed a problem to be solved here, and also take the steps to move in the direction we embarked on five years ago, at least with respect to the language they are using.
 This is a great endorsement of Fungible’s vision and approach.

 In parallel with our silicon effort, we have co-developed FunOS™ a purpose-built Operating System for the Fungible DPU that supports a powerful programming paradigm for writing data-centric applications in standard ANSI-C. On top of FunOS, we have built complete software stacks for storage and networking that are used to power the industry’s most powerful scale-out storage system, the Fungible Storage Cluster.
 An elastic block store is widely acknowledged to be a hard problem to solve.
-Yet, starting from scratch, our storage team has delivered the world’s fastest, fully-featured elastic block store on standard NVMe-oF in record time.
+Yet, starting from scratch, our storage team has delivered the world’s fastest, fully-featured elastic block store on standard NVME over TCP in record time.
 This speaks not only to the team’s capability but to how easy the Fungible DPU is to program.